-3.0 Membership (18 voting)
+3.0 Membership (19 voting):

 - 3.1.
-Nine faculty, five appointed by the Senate, and four appointed by the President (which includes the Faculty Athletic Representative and may include up to one college dean with faculty retreat rights); Vice President for Business and Financial Affairs; Vice President for Student Affairs and Campus Diversity or designee; Vice President for University Relations and Development or designee; two students, one appointed by the President of Associated Students and one appointed by the Student-Athlete Advisory Council; President of the Aztec Athletic Foundation or designee; one alumnus appointed by the Director of the Alumni Association; one community member appointed by the President; one staff member nominated by the Staff Affairs Committee and confirmed by the Senate. - 3.2.
-Chair or designee of the Committee on University Resources and Planning to sit on the IAC Budget Subcommittee. - 3.3.
-The President or the Chair of the IAC may invite others with special expertise to sit as non-voting ex officio members. - 3.4.
-The Chair of the IAC shall be named by the President from the faculty members selected to the IAC. - 3.5.
-Faculty (excluding the Faculty Athletics Representative) and staff members appointed by the President, Senate and Staff Affairs Committee shall serve three-year terms.
+Nine faculty, five appointed by the Senate and four appointed by the President (which includes the Faculty Athletic Representative and may include up to one college dean with faculty retreat rights); Vice President for Business and Financial Affairs; Vice President for Student Affairs and Campus Diversity or designee; Vice President for University Relations and Development or designee; Diversity Officer for Student Affairs and Campus Diversity, who shall sit on the Gender, Diversity, Equity and Well-Being Committee; two students, one appointed by the President of Associated Students and one appointed by the Student-Athlete Advisory Council; member of the Aztec Club; one alumnus appointed by the Director of the Alumni Association; one community member appointed by the President; one staff member nominated by the Staff Affairs Committee and confirmed by the Senate. - 3.2.
+One of the five Senate-appointed faculty members will be appointed by the Senate to serve as the University representative to the Coalition on Intercollegiate Athletics (COIA). - 3.3.
+Chair or designee of the Committee on University Resources and Planning to sit on the IAC Budget Subcommittee. - 3.4.
+The President or the Chair of the IAC may invite others with special expertise to sit as non-voting ex officio members. - 3.5.
+The Chair of the IAC shall be named by the President from the faculty members selected to the IAC. - 3.6.
+Term Limits - 3.6.1.
+Faculty (excluding the Faculty Athletics Representative) and staff members appointed by the President, Senate and Staff Affairs Committee shall serve three- year terms.
 These members shall serve no more than two consecutive terms.
 Service for a partial term shall not be included in this calculation.
-So far as feasible, faculty seats shall be arranged to serve staggered terms. - 3.6.
-Student members shall serve one-year terms. - 3.7.
-Alumni, and community members shall serve three-year terms.
+So far as feasible, member seats shall be arranged to serve staggered terms. - 3.6.2.
+Student members shall serve one-year terms. - 3.6.3.
+Alumni and community members shall serve three-year terms.
 These members shall serve no more than two consecutive terms.
-Service for a partial term shall not be included in this calculation. - 3.8.
-Membership as defined in sections 3.1 and 3.2 for the conduction of committee business shall not include substitutes, absentees, or proxy representation. - 3.9.
+Service for a partial term shall not be included in this calculation. - 3.7.
+Membership as defined in section 3.0 for the conduction of committee business shall not include substitutes, absentees, or proxy representation.

+3.8.
 In the event of a vacancy, the jurisdiction represented by the position shall be responsible for filling that position.